DiegoEPaez/fin-forecast/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repository contains a project which aims to predict financial time series over time spans longer than a month.
 The reason is that it relies mainly on macroeconomic variables such as interest rates, inflation, and others.
 The repository contains the references to download information to predict S&P500 and USDMXN.
 Nonetheless it can easily be changed to predict other time series.

+Two types of neural networks are available to predict an LSTM, and a TCN (temporal convolutional network).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>